Logarithmic Donaldson-Thomas theory: Introduction

 Let $Z\subset X$ be a subscheme with ideal sheaf $\mathcal I_Z$.
 We are interested in subschemes that intersect $D$ in its smooth locus, with the property no one-dimensional components or embedded points of $Z$ lie in $D$.
 Algebraically, this is the condition that the map

 is injective.
-We refer to subschemes satisfying this condition as \textit{strongly transverse subschemes}.
-The condition forces $Z$ to be dimensionally transverse to the strata of $X$.
+We refer to subschemes satisfying this condition as \textit{algebraically transverse subschemes}.

-The locus of strongly transverse subschemes is a non-proper open subscheme of the Hilbert scheme of $X$.
-We aim to find a compactification of this moduli problem with the prescription that the universal subscheme continues to be strongly transverse.
+The locus of algebraically transverse subschemes is a non-proper open subscheme of the Hilbert scheme of $X$.
+We aim to find a compactification of this moduli problem with the prescription that the universal subscheme continues to be algebraically transverse, in an appropriate sense.